ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

     - *Warning* Its only recommended to use this parameter in case the security rule is to be customized - See the advanced examples for guidance
 5. kv_object = an object defining:
     - name (must be globally unique)
+    - network_acls = an object defining:
+      - Define a custom network security ruleset for the kv
+        -
     - For all other attributes, see the <a href="https://github.com/ChristofferWin/codeterraform/blob/main/terraform%20projects/modules/azurerm-vm-bundle/variables.tf">expanded defintion</a>, search for variable 'kv_object'
     - *Warning* Its only recommended to use this parameter in case a network security rule is to be customized - See the advanced examples for guidance